jenca-adam/awiki/pages/plavala2021general/page.md

 ## Reference

-Martin Plávala,General probabilistic theories: An introduction,arXiv preprint arXiv:2103.07469, Mar 2021,
+Martin Plávala, General probabilistic theories: An introduction,arXiv preprint arXiv:2103.07469, Mar 2021,

 ## Abstract
   We introduce the framework of general probabilistic theories (GPTs for